ucsb-cs56/w20/_labWIP/proj01.md

    </p>
 ```

 With that dealt with, now lets turn our attention to deserializing the JSON.
+This will be similar to step 10 of lab07b.

 Just as we created a separate package `geojson` for the objects that deserialized the earthquake data, let's create a package `osm` (for "Open Street Map") for the objects that deserialize the Open Street Map data.
 That's a new directory under <tt>src/main/java/{{page.num}}</tt>.